 Convention refugees are, according to the temporary law, granted a three-year temporary permit with the right to Family Reunification if the application is made within three months of the reference person receiving their permit.
-Beneficiaries of subsidiary protection will be granted an initial period of 13 months temporary residence permit with no right to family reunification.
+Beneficiaries of subsidiary protection are granted an initial period of 13 months temporary residence permit with no right to family reunification.
 The permit can be extended another two years if protection grounds persist.
-The temporary residence permit gives holders the right to live and work in Sweden for three years.
+The temporary residence permit gives holders the right to live and work in Sweden for the duration of the permit.
 During that period the person has the same right to medical care as a person with a permanent residence permit.